 How to Work On Your Business, Not In It

 When you are building your business, your focus needs to be on gaining clients, providing the best service possible, and getting wins under your belt.
+You need efficient operations.

 You will reach a point when you have moved beyond the client acquisition struggle and your challenge becomes balancing the influx of work, relationships, and the day-to-day of your team, (if you have one).